searchivarius/long_doc_rank_model_analysis/README.md

 This repository accompanies a paper to facilitate its reproducibility:

-*Understanding Performance of Long-Document Ranking Models through Comprehensive Evaluation and Leaderboarding*, 2021.
+[Understanding Performance of Long-Document Ranking Models through Comprehensive Evaluation and Leaderboarding, 2022](https://arxiv.org/abs/2207.01262).
 Leonid Boytsov, Tianyi Lin, Fangwei Gao, Yutian Zhao, Jeffrey Huang, Eric Nyberg.

 All the models except neural Model 1 (which we were not able to release due to patenting/licensing issues) are implemented in our [FlexNeuART framework](https://github.com/oaqa/FlexNeuART/tree/pypi2021).